elsewhencode/project-guidelines/README.md

     ```

     _why:_
-    > Instead of a long list of files You will create small modules that encapsulate one responsibility including its test and so on.
-It gets much easier to navigate through and things can be found at a glance
+    > Instead of a long list of files, you will create small modules that encapsulate one responsibility including its test and so on.
+It gets much easier to navigate through and things can be found at a glance.

 * Put your additional test files to a separate test folder to avoid confusion.

     _why:_
-    > Other developers or DevOps experts may get desperate to know where these stuff are and how to run them.
+    > It is a time saver for other developers or DevOps experts in your team.

 * Use a `./config` folder and don't make different config files for different environments.

     _why:_
-    >When you break down a config file for different purposes (database, API and so on); putting them in a folder with a very recoginzable name such as `config` makes sense.
+    >When you break down a config file for different purposes (database, API and so on); putting them in a folder with a very recognizable name such as `config` makes sense.
 Just remember not to make different config files for different environments.
-It doesn't scale cleanly.
-As more deploys of the app are created, new environment names are necessary.
+It doesn't scale cleanly, as more deploys of the app are created, new environment names are necessary.
     Values to be used in config files should provided by environment variables. [read more...](https://medium.com/@fedorHK/no-config-b3f1171eecd5)

 * Put your scripts in a `./scripts` folder.
 This includes `bash` and `node` scripts.

     _why:_
-    >It's very likely you may end up with more than one script.
-Production build, Development build, database synchronisation and so on.
+    >It's very likely you may end up with more than one script, production build, development build, database feeders, database synchronisation and so on.

 * Place your build output in a `./build` folder.
 Add `build/` to `.gitignore`.

     _why:_
     >Name it what you like, `dist` is also cool.
 But make sure that keep it consistent with your team.
 Whet gets in there is most likely generated  (bundled, compiled, transpiled) or moved there.
 What you can generate, your teammates should be able to generate too, so there is no point commiting them into your remote repository.
+Unless you specifically want to.

 * Use `PascalCase' 'camelCase` for filenames and directory names.
 Use  `PascalCase`  only for Components.